Frequently Asked Questions

 Cate: Me too (hug).
 Besides being an artist, you’re a published author, accomplished musician; actor, director and you have a beautiful singing voice.
 If you were financially secure, without worry of bringing in an income, and could do anything you wished, would you be following a different path?

 Rob: Through the years I’ve tried to find a common thread that connects my various muses.
-I think my role as a television host on Art Beat (PBS) came close to combining my talents in a meaningful way.
-As my dharma, painting has become more and more meaningful to me in my desire to express the deepest part of who I am through my art.
-My art is an extension of my relationship with God.
+I think my role as a television host on Art Beat (PBS) came close to combining my diverse talents in a meaningful way.
+As my dharma, painting has become more and more meaningful to me as a way to express the deepest part of who I am.
+My art is a form of edification and worship.

-Cate: Let us look at “Light and Shadow” as it applies to life itself.
+Cate: You talk about “Light and Shadow” as it applies to life itself.
 Many great artists give credit to their ability to embrace both light and shadow as it comes into their lives.
 How has this impacted your art?

-Rob: At this point in my life I am no longer haunted by the demons I carried from my youth.
+Rob: At this point in my life, I am no longer haunted by the demons I carried from my youth.
 It gets old or we get old, one of the two or both.
 I’m not a big fan of the Van Gogh syndrome.
 The suffering artist myth is highly over-rated.
-I’ve recently written a play asking what would happen if Van Gogh showed up in our modern time.
+In fact, I have written and produced a play at Piccolo Spoleto asking what would happen if Van Gogh showed up in our modern time.
 It takes place in a mental institution, of course.
 I’m more of a fan of the optimistic philosophy from “The Power of Positive Painting (P3),” my teaching method.
 But as an artist I realize that we cannot be fully human until we embrace both the light and dark sides of our being.
 As a Christian, I understand we are all broken and we find joy by giving our brokenness to Christ and realizing we are part of something much larger than our ego can grasp.

 Cate: What is your greatest challenge as a portrait artist?

 Rob: Painting the same businessman’s suit over and over again!
 No seriously, I think ascertaining and capturing the personality; the voice of each subject requires a laser-like focused commitment to excellent painting.
-And also something that cannot be taught in art school, a love of people.
+And also something that cannot be taught in art school, a love and curiosity for people.

 Cate: You’ve been teaching now for almost as long as you’ve been painting.
 What advice would you give a fledgling artist just starting out?

-Cate: What gem of knowledge and experience would you choose to give someone aspiring to be an artist to assist them on their journey?
+Cate: What other gems of knowledge and experience would you choose to give someone aspiring to be an artist that might assist them on their journey?

 Rob: Our biggest obstacle to success will always be our own ego.
 This is especially true in the arts.